logo

 Another Year Past 9/11

-All children have special needs for comforting and support during traumatic events.
-Children with disabilities, or existing chronic health conditions, may have been more vulnerable than their mainstream peers to the physical and emotional damage of the events happening in New York, at the Pentagon, and Pennsylvania crash site.
+All children have specific needs for comfort and support during and after traumatic events.
+Children with disabilities or existing chronic health conditions may have been more vulnerable than their mainstream peers to the physical and emotional damage of the events happening in New York, at the Pentagon, and Pennsylvania crash site, on September 11, 2001.

-Many children who might otherwise have grown up without physical or emotional health problems may develop difficulties, if they have did not immediately show symptoms, even though problems seemed to subside after the initial period of shock, grief, constant news coverage and pollution.
-They are especially vulnerable on the anniversary of 9/11 when visual reminders and adult conversation turns to those terrible events.
+Many children who might otherwise have grown up without physical or emotional health problems may have developed difficulties, even if they have did not immediately show symptoms, although problems may have seemed to subside after the initial period of shock, grief, constant news coverage and pollution.
+Those who were children then might still be especially vulnerable on 9/11 anniversaries, when visual reminders and conversations turn to those terrible events.

-Children's physical and mental health issues must be a priority for those who analyze the effects of 9/11 and any other attack.
-While we are building crisis response teams and creating disaster preparedness plans, we must keep in mind that a large population of children depend on us to plan for them.
+Children's physical and mental health issues must be a priority for those who analyze the effects of 9/11 and any other terrorist attack.
+While we are building crisis response teams and creating disaster preparedness plans, we must keep in mind that a large population of children depend on us to plan for their support and comfort during a crisis and for many years following the event.

-Five years past the events of 9/11 we were not hearing many questions asked about the health effects on children caught in the neighborhoods affected by the collapse of the twin trade towers.
-Clouds of dust and pollutants spread farther than the immediate area around the devastation, and must have been a problem to clean up in many neighborhoods where the dust was not analyzed or treated like a hazardous substance.
+Five years past the events of 9/11 we were not hearing many questions asked about the health effects on children caught in the neighborhoods affected by the collapse of the Twin Trade Towers.
+Clouds of dust and pollutants spread farther than the immediate area around the devastation, and must have been a problem to clean up in many neighborhoods where the dust was not analyzed, or treated like the hazardous substance it happened to be.

 Schools were evacuated and closed or locked down that day throughout the region.
 Many families kept their televisions and radios on for days.
 The psychological toll is still felt by adults who were thousands of miles away.
 We must not forget that very young children and adolescents also witnessed the news stories, as well as the sorrow and fear of grownups caring for them.
 This must have been more intense for children living near the sites of the plane crashes, especially those who lost loved ones, neighbors or mentors.